bitcart/bitcart/conf/README.md

-# BitcartCC Configuration
+# Bitcart Configuration

-This directory contains configuration files for BitcartCC.
+This directory contains configuration files for Bitcart.

 All settings are read from `.env` file.